 Step 14: Wait several minutes, and then at the top of the page, click Refresh.
-Confirm the Service Status has changed from Starting to Started.
+Confirm the Service Status has changed from Service in Transition to Started.

-Step 15: At the top of the page in the Navigation list, select Cisco Unity Connection Administration, and then click Go.
+Step 15: At the top of the page, in the Navigation list, choose Cisco Unity Connection Administration, and then click Go.

-Step 16: On the left hand side of the page, navigate to Telephony Integrations > Port Group, and then select PhoneSystem-1.
+Step 16: On the left side of the page, navigate to Telephony Integrations > Port Group, and then select PhoneSystem-1.